nvidia-riva/sample-apps/virtual-assistant/README.md

 * Is cloudy today?

-* Is it going to snow tomorrow in Detroit?
+* Is it going to snow tomorrow in Milwaukee?

-* How much snow is there in Tahoe currently?
+* How much snow is there in Toronto currently?

 * How humid is it right now?

-* What is the humidity in Tahoe?
+* What is the humidity in Miami?

 ## Limitations
 * The provided sample is not complete chatbots, but is intended as simple examples of how to build basic task-oriented chatbots with Riva.
 Consequently, the intent classifier and slot filling model have been trained with small amounts of data and are not expected to be highly accurate.